 Foreign Film Series are presented throughout the academic year by numerous campus clubs and departments.
 Listings for films, including dates, times, and locations, are available on the university events calendar as information becomes available.
 Films are free and include Hispanic, Japanese, and French selections.

 Puget Sound's endowed lecture series and guest speakers encompass visiting artists and filmmakers, actors and entertainers, professors, entrepreneurs, business leaders, journalists, and others whose compelling talks spur discussion on and off campus.
-Past speakers include playwright Edward Albee, author Sherman Alexie, filmmaker Spike Lee, The New York Times columnist David Brooks, biologist E.O.
+Past speakers include Pulitzer Prize and New York Times Bestselling author Junot Diaz, filmmaker Spike Lee, The New York Times columnist David Brooks, biologist E.O.
 Wilson, NPR commentator Nina Totenberg, and choreographer Twyla Tharp.

 In addition to endowed lectures and guest speakers, Puget Sound offers a host of presentations by students, faculty members, and invited guests throughout the academic year, including Honors Program thesis presentations, Thompson Hall Science and Mathematics Seminars, and Daedalus Dinners.
 Many of these events are free and open to the public.